 Nest Box (Birdhouse) Plans

 I have put together a variety of birdhouse plans for you so that you can make your own birdhouses and enjoy watching birds breed and raise their young in your own backyard.
-If you want a detailed, step-by-step instruction book on how to build, mount, place and protect birdhouses, along with a nest box specification table and everything else you need to know to have baby birds hatching and growing up in your yard, you can purchase my ebook at BuildYourOwnBirdhousePlans.com.
+If you want a detailed, step-by-step instruction book on how to build, mount, place and protect birdhouses, along with a nest box specification table and everything else you need to know to have baby birds hatching and growing up in your yard, you can download my free ebook here.
 Please place predator guards on any posts, poles or trees where you mount your nest boxes.
 They will help keep out cats, raccoons and other climbing predators.
-There are instructions at the bottom of this page to make your own or you can purchase them here Birds In My Yard.
+There are instructions at the bottom of this page to make your own or you can purchase them here.
 You can also download my Nest Box Specifications PDF file that will give you the dimensions and information on all the cavity nesting species nest box sizes, entrance hole sizes and height to mount the boxes.
+Since this post was created I have changed the designs of the side opening boxes to open from the top.
+This makes it easier to look in on the nest without having to open the door too far.
+You can just crack the side open an peek in when needed.

 Basic Bluebird Nest Box